aksuharun/Rubber-Duck-Trainer/README.md

 	 cd rubber-duck-trainer
 	 ```

-2. Install dependencies for both the Discord bot and AI application:
+2. Install dependencies for both the Discord bot and AI service:
 	 ```
 	 cd discord-bot
 	 npm install
-	 cd ../ai-application
+	 cd ../ai-service
 	 npm install
 	 ```

 3. Set up environment variables:
-	 - Copy or rename the `.env.example` file to `.env` in both `discord-bot/` and `ai-application/` directories
+	 - Copy or rename the `.env.example` file to `.env` in both `discord-bot/` and `ai-service/` directories
 	 - Fill in the required values in each `.env` file

 4. Configure the Discord bot: